xsdk-project/MathPackagesTraining2020/_lessons/multidim_rosenbrock_tao/lesson.md

 For simpler problems with objective functions that have human-readable closed-form expressions, this approach can be thought of as manually differentiating the expression on paper and implementing a dedicated subroutine to evaluate it.
-The hands-on example problem below is implemented with this approach.
+Although the hands-on example problem below is implemented with this approach, it is not suitable for most real-world applications.
+Practical problems in many scientific disciplines are too complex to be differentiated by hand.

-For problems where the objective function depends on a complex subroutine (e.g. the discretized residual for a partial differential equation), algorithmic or automatic differentiation (AD) applies the chain rule to the sequence of elementary operations performed by the function.
+For problems where the objective function depends on a complex subroutine (e.g., the discretized residual for a partial differential equation), algorithmic or automatic differentiation (AD) applies the chain rule to the sequence of elementary operations performed by the function.
 This is typically done with an AD tool that transforms the source code to generate a new subroutine for the derivative before compile time, or an AD library that overloads the elementary operations in the source code at compile time to generate compiled code for the derivative.

-In either form, analytical differentiation produces accurate gradients at a computational cost that is largely insensitive to the size of the optimization problem.
-However, symbolic differentiation is simply not applicable to many practical scientific problems and automatic differentiation carries with it a greater implementation burden for the application code.
-FD method remains an easy alternative for rapid prototyping and testing, especially when the problem size is small and objective function evaluations are not expensive.
+This approach produces accurate gradients at a computational cost that is largely insensitive to the size of the optimization problem.
+However, the FD methods remain an easy alternative for rapid prototyping and testing, especially when the problem size is small and objective function evaluations are not expensive.

 ## Using TAO

 Toolkit for Advanced Optimization (TAO) is a package of optimization algorithms and tools developed at Argonne National Laboratory and distributed with the [Portable Extensible Toolkit for Scientific Computing (PETSc)][4] library.
-It is primarily intended for continuous gradient-based optimization and supports PDE-constrained problems using the reduced-space formulation.
+TAO is primarily intended for continuous gradient-based optimization and supports PDE-constrained problems using the reduced-space formulation.